Texas LLC Fees: Everything You Need to Know

 A Registered Agent can be a resident of Texas or a business entity that's authorized to do business in the state of Texas.
 The LLC cannot be its own Registered Agent.
 A Registered Agent has to have a physical address in Texas and be available during normal business hours in order to receive government notifications.
 The individual or business entity has to fill out an Acceptance of Consent (Form 401-A) which has to be signed by the Registered Agent and filed with the Secretary of State.

 If you need help with Texas LLC fees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.